 and

 where the function ${\rm sig[z]}$ gives the sign of $z$.
-Note that the RHS of Eq.~(\ref{eq:IRBorelIntFOPTambi}) is valid for any complex $a(-x)$ with a positive real part, while the RHS Eq.~(\ref{eq:IRBorelIntFOPTsum}) applies only if ${\rm Re}(a(-x))>0$ and ${\rm Im}(a(-x))\neq 0$.
-For positive real values of $a(-x)$ the result for the Borel integral is obtained via replacing $-(-a(-x))^{1-\gamma}$ by $(-a(-x)+i 0)^{1-\gamma}$ in the first term and ${\rm sig[{\rm Im}(a)]}$ by unity in the second term on the RHS of Eq.~(\ref{eq:IRBorelIntFOPTsum}).
-The expression on the RHS of Eq.~(\ref{eq:IRBorelIntFOPTsum}) provides the most convenient way to calculate the FOPT Borel sum for the spectral function moments.
+Note that the rhs of Eq.~(\ref{eq:IRBorelIntFOPTambi}) is valid for any complex $a(-x)$ with a positive real part, while the rhs Eq.~(\ref{eq:IRBorelIntFOPTsum}) applies only if ${\rm Re}(a(-x))>0$ and ${\rm Im}(a(-x))\neq 0$.
+Note that we also have ${\rm sig}[{\rm Im}[a(-x)]]={\rm sig}[{\rm Im}[x]]$, taking into account the analytic structure of the strong coupling.
+Further we point out that Eq.~(\ref{eq:IRBorelIntFOPTambi}) is proportional to $e^{-\frac{p}{a(-x)}}\sim \Lambda_{\rm QCD}^{2p}/s^p$, indicating that it has the same power-suppression as the nonperturbative OPE corrections in Eq.~(\ref{eq:DOPE}) that is associated to the IR renormalon.

 Inspecting the analytic structure of the result for the CIPT Borel integral in Eq.~(\ref{eq:IRBorelIntCIPT}) we see that it exhibits a cut along the entire positive real axis in the complex $a(-x)$-plane.
-Together with the cut contained in the strong coupling this means that the expression has cuts along the entire real $x$-axis.
-The cut along the negative real $x$-axis originates from the cut already discussed for Eq.~(\ref{eq:BorelCIPT3}) and therefore stretches into the entire region accessible by the perturbative evolution of the strong coupling (when the $\bar u$ Borel integral is carried out first).
-In the complex $t$-plane these cuts cover the entire real axes as well.
+Together with the cut contained in the strong coupling itself, the expression has a cut along the entire real $x$-axis.
+The cut along the negative real $x$-axis originates from the cut already discussed in Sec.~\ref{sec:path} and for Eq.~(\ref{eq:BorelCIPT3}) and therefore stretches into the entire region accessible by the perturbative evolution of the strong coupling (when the $\bar u$ Borel integral is carried out first).
+In the complex $t$-plane the cut covers the entire real axes as well.
 Since the contour of the $x$ integration is not allowed to cross the real negative axis at any finite distance from the origin it must be deformed to infinity.
 Comparing to the result for the FOPT Borel integral in Eq.~(\ref{eq:IRBorelIntFOPTsum}) we see that the first term agrees with the CIPT Borel integral result, and that the second term exhibits a cut along the entire real axis in the complex $a(-x)$-plane.
 Interestingly, the cut along the positive real $a(-x)$-axis precisely cancels in the sum of both terms in Eq.~(\ref{eq:IRBorelIntFOPTsum}), allowing to do the contour along the circular path $|x|=1$ when computing the FOPT Borel sum.
 The same is true for the expression for the FOPT Borel sum ambiguity given in Eq.~(\ref{eq:IRBorelIntFOPTambi}).